4 weeks' jail for maid who threw dog from third-storey balcony

 During investigations, Guyanti said she was under "a lot of stress" at the time as she had just broken up with her boyfriend.

-On Wednesday, Mr Lim urged the court to sentence his client to a "minimal fine".
+Yesterday, Mr Lim urged the court to sentence his client to a minimal fine.

-The lawyer said Guyanti had "snapped" that day and she cannot explain why she committed the offence.
+The lawyer said Guyanti had "snapped" that day and cannot explain why she committed the offence.

-He said: "The accused has learnt from her mistake and is distressed by this entire affair, and is extremely apologetic for any hardship and pain she had caused."
+"The accused has learnt from her mistake and is distressed by this entire affair, and is extremely apologetic for any hardship and pain she had caused," he said.

 For causing unnecessary pain and suffering to the dog, Guyanti could have been jailed for up to 18 months and fined up to $15,000.